OISF/suricata/doc/userguide/rules/differences-from-snort.rst

 File Extraction
 ---------------

--  Suricata has the ability to match on files from HTTP and SMTP streams and log them to disk.
+-  Suricata has the ability to match on files from FTP, HTTP and SMTP streams and log them to disk.

 -  Snort has the "file" preprocessor that can do something similar